Skip to content

 HealthCert Education offers courses suitable for allied health professionals and all nurses, including Enrolled Nurses, Registered Nurses, and Nurse Practitioners.
 Please read the course description carefully to select a course that is right for your nursing role.

-The Professional Certificate of Melanography is suitable for nurses and allied health professionals who are interested in primary care dermoscopy for the screening of skin conditions commonly seen in day-to-day primary care.
-There are no prerequisites for this course and no other previous formal training is required.
+The Professional Certificate of Melanography is suitable for allied health professionals, Registered Nurses, and Nurse Practitioners who work in specialist skin clinics and who are interested in primary care dermoscopy for the screening of skin conditions commonly seen in day-to-day primary care.

 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.